L.SMG-150: Introduction to Sport Management

 L.SMG-492: Level-Three Pre-Professional Field Experience in Sport Management

 This experiential course is designed for students who are in the advanced stages of completing the coursework required for their major.
 This experience provides sport management majors a culminating opportunity to apply and enhance what they have learned in the classroom.
-Students must complete 50 hours at a sport management site arranged by the student and approved by the sport management program coordinator per academic credit.
+Students must complete 50 hours at a sport management site, arranged by the student and approved by the sport management program coordinator, per academic credit.
 The experience is structured around learning goals and overseen by a site supervisor and a Loras College faculty member.
-Prerequisites: completion of at least 9 credits of L.SMG coursework.
+Prerequisites: completion of at least nine (9) credits of L.SMG coursework.
 Restrictions: Open to sport management majors who have senior standing, and have at least a 2.0 cumulative GPA.
 9 credits.